Find your power with up to $700 off Peloton Bikes. Offer extended to 12/9 Shop Bikes

 Is Foam Rolling Safe?

-Yes, foaming rolling is generally considered a safe exercise to do for uninjured muscles and if you regularly exercise—but like with any other exercises or equipment, it needs to be practiced correctly.
+Yes, foaming rolling is generally considered a safe exercise for uninjured muscles and if you regularly exercise—but like with any other exercises or equipment, it needs to be practiced correctly.
 If you have a serious injury such as a broken bone or torn muscle, it’s best to speak to your healthcare provider and follow their guidance before trying foam rolling.
 There are also some health conditions where foam rolling is not advised unless practiced by a professional.
 This includes rheumatoid arthritis, osteoporosis, advanced diabetes, and cellulitis.

 If you’re pregnant, foam rolling may help with relaxation and tension release, but make sure to get guidance from your healthcare provider on what foam roller exercises to do.
+Approved exercises will vary based on your stage of pregnancy and any preexisting health conditions.

 Always make sure you’re following approved foam rolling exercises before starting.
 Applying pressure to areas of the body improperly can cause damage or injuries.
 Avoid foam rolling over small joints like knees, elbows, or ankles as this could hyperextend them.